spiffe/spiffe/standards/SPIFFE_Workload_API.md

 // The ValidateJWTSVIDReponse message conveys the JWT-SVID validation results. message ValidateJWTSVIDResponse {
-    // The SPIFFE ID of the validated JWT-SVID. string spiffe_id = 1;
+    // Required.
+The SPIFFE ID of the validated JWT-SVID. string spiffe_id = 1;

-    // Arbitrary claims contained within the payload of the validated JWT-SVID. google.protobuf.Struct claims = 2;
+    // Optional.
+Arbitrary claims contained within the payload of the validated
+    // JWT-SVID.
+    google.protobuf.Struct claims = 2;
 }
 ```

-All fields in the JWTSVID, JWTSVIDResponse, and ValidateJWTSVIDResponse messages are mandatory.
-Clients which encounter a field with a default value in any of these messages SHOULD report an error and discard the message.

-The `audience` field in the JWTSVIDRequest message is mandatory, as well as the `audience` and `svid` fields in the ValidateJWTSVIDRequest message.
-Workload API implementations MUST reject requests in which these fields are not set with gRPC error code InvalidArgument.
+### 6.2 Profile RPCs

+#### 6.2.1 FetchJWTSVID

+The `FetchJWTSVID` RPC allows clients to request one or more short-lived JWT-SVIDs for a specific audience.

+The `JWTSVIDRequest` request message contains a mandatory `audience` field, which MUST contain the value to embed in the audience claim of the returned JWT-SVIDs.
+The `spiffe_id` field is optional, and is used to request a JWT-SVID for a specific SPIFFE ID.
+If unspecified, the server MUST return JWT-SVIDs for all identities authorized for the client.

+The `JWTSVIDResponse` response message consists of a mandatory `svids` field, which MUST contain one or more `JWTSVID` messages.

+All fields in the `JWTSVID` message are mandatory.

-The `JWTBundlesResponse` message MUST contain at least one trust bundle.
-If the client is not entitled to receive any JWT bundles, the server SHOULD respond with the "PermissionDenied" gRPC status code.
+If the client is not authorized for any identities, nor the specific identity requested via the `spiffe_id` field, then the server SHOULD respond with the "PermissionDenied" gRPC status code (see the [Error Codes](SPIFFE_Workload_Endpoint.md#6-error-codes) section in the SPIFFE Workload Endpoint specification for more information).

-### 6.5 Default Values and Redacted Information

-SPIFFE Workload API clients may at times encounter fields in the response message that have a default value, or may notice that information included in a previous response is not included in the latest response.
-For instance, a client may encounter a missing bundle value that was previously received in the `bundles` from the `FetchJWTBundles` RPC.

-Since every message MUST include the full set of information (see the [Workload API Client and Server Behavior](#51-workload-api-client-and-server-behavior) section), clients SHOULD interpret the absence of data as a redaction.
-As an example, if a client has loaded a bundle for `spiffe://foo.bar`, and receives a message that does not include a bundle for `spiffe://foo.bar`, then the bundle SHOULD be unloaded.
+#### 6.2.2 FetchJWTBundles

+The `FetchJWTBundles` RPC streams back JWT bundles for authenticated JWT-SVIDs for both the trust domain in which the server resides and foreign trust domains.

+The `JWTBundlesRequest` request message is currently empty and is a placeholder for future expansion.

+The `JWTBundlesResponse` response message consists of a mandatory `bundles` field, which MUST contain at least the JWT bundle for the trust domain in which the server resides.

+The returned bundles are encoded as a standard JWK Set as defined by [RFC 7517](https://tools.ietf.org/html/rfc7517) containing the JWT-SVID signing keys for the trust domain.
+These keys may only represent a subset of the keys present in the SPIFFE trust bundle for the trust domain.
+The server MUST NOT include keys with other uses in the returned JWT bundles.

-If the server redacts all trust bundles from a client using the `FetchJWTBundles` RPC, it SHOULD send the "PermissionDenied" gRPC status code (terminating the gRPC response stream).
-The client SHOULD cease using the redacted trust bundles.
+If the client is not entitled to receive any JWT bundles, then the server SHOULD respond with the "PermissionDenied" gRPC status code (see the [Error Codes](SPIFFE_Workload_Endpoint.md#6-error-codes) section in the SPIFFE Workload Endpoint specification for more information).
 The client MAY attempt to reconnect with another call to the `FetchJWTBundles` RPC after a backoff.

+As mentioned in [Stream Responses](#42-stream-responses), each `JWTBundleResponse` response contains the complete set of authorized JWT bundles for the client at that point in time.
+As such, if the server redacts bundles from a subsequent response (or all bundles, i.e., returns a "PermissionDenied" gRPC status code) the client SHOULD cease using the redacted bundles.

+#### 6.2.3 ValidateJWTSVID

+The `ValidateJWTSVID` RPC validates JWT-SVIDs for a specific audience on behalf of a client.

+All fields in the `ValidateJWTSVIDRequest` and `ValidateJWTSVIDResponse` message are mandatory.

+### 6.3 JWT-SVID Validation

+Workload API clients SHOULD use the `ValidateJWTSVID` method for JWT validation if supported by the client, allowing the SPIFFE Workload API to perform validation on their behalf.
+Doing this removes the need for the workload to implement validation logic, which can be error prone.

+When interfacing with legacy JWT validators, the `FetchJWTBundles` method can be used to fetch JWKS bundles that can be used to validate JWT-SVID signatures.
+For instance, if the SPIFFE Workload API is available but the JWT validating software is not aware of the Workload API, it is possible to write a small shim that can retrieve the bundles and feed them to the legacy workload.

+The `FetchJWTBundles` method returns bundles keyed by the SPIFFE ID of the trust domain.
+When validating a JWT-SVID, the validator should use the bundle corresponding to the trust domain of the subject.
+If a JWT bundle for the specified trust domain is not present, then the token is untrusted.

 ## Appendix A. Sample Implementation State Machines